ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 var data = [4, 8, 15, 16, 23, 42];
 ```

-The CSS will be the same for all the following examples, so just use the same for those.
-We multiplied the values with `10` for our widths, as we ought to have a bar chart bigger than `42` pixels.
+The CSS will be the same for all the following examples, so just use the same for those, if you are coding this, as you read along.

+In defining our widths, we multiplied the values with `10`, as we ought to have a bar chart bigger than `42` pixels.

-Evidently, this approach *sucks*---for several reasons.
+Evidently, this approach *sucks*.

 <div class="info box">
     The tedium of doing the chart by hand teaches us a valuable lesson in programming: <strong>Don't Repeat Yourself</strong> (DRY).